peteroupc/html3dutil/doc/Curve.md

 <a name='Curve_evaluate'></a>
 ### Curve#evaluate(u)

-Finds the position of this curve at the given u-coordinate.
+Finds the position of this curve at the specified u-coordinate.

 #### Parameters